-While some of the add-ons may make them not all that much healthier than beef, they’re at least a nice change of pace once in a while.
+While some of the add-ons may make them not all that much healthier than ground beef, they’re at least a nice change of pace once in a while.

 Lodge 10.25-Inch Pre-Seasoned Cast Iron Skillet, $14.88 on Amazon